BetExChange/Client/README.md

 ### "API" Methods:
 #### Login
-- Finds a user by matching the provided username.
+- Signs in the user based on the selected role.
 - Sets the local storage value that holds the authenticated user.
 - `login = (username: string)`
 #### Logout